akif-dogan/arweave/http_iface_docs.md

 ## GET estimated transaction price

 Returns an estimated cost for a transaction of the given size.
-The returned amount is in winston (the smallest division of BIG, 1 BIG = 1000000000000 winston).
+The returned amount is in wei (the smallest division of BIG, 1 BIG = 1000000000000 wei).

 The endpoint is pessimistic, it reports the price as if the network difficulty was smaller by one, to account for the possible difficulty change.